Via Canva Pro

 where n is the number of qualifying sales.

-A value of 100 indicates exact alignment between typical qualification and the median (or mean) sale price under the assumptions.
+A value of 100 indicates exact alignment between typical qualification and the mean sale price under the assumptions.
 Values above 100 reflect excess qualifying power; values below 100 indicate a shortfall.

 Model Flexibility and Scenario Analysis